 Include full address, contact email, contact phone number and a Google map in your contact page.
 This increases the trust of your website.

 Change the year of the copyright footer.
 E.g. change to 2006-2016 and not 2006+ or just 2006.

 Step 4 – Thin and Duplicate Content

 Always create high-quality original content on your website.

 Do not create overlapping, duplicate, or redundant post on the similar or same topics with different keywords variations for SEO purposes.
 Find out the right way to choose keywords here.

-Minimize “thin” content in your website.
-“Thin content” refers to page with very short content less than 200 words.
+Minimize “thin” content on your website.
+“Thin content” refers to a page with very short content less than 200 words.
 This doesn’t mean that you can’t have it.
-It won’t kill you if you have few pages out of hundred pages.
+It won’t kill you if you have a few pages out of a hundred pages.